tttmmmyyyy/fixlang/Document.md

 ### Note on multi-threading

 Fix's reference counting is not thread-safe by default.
-If a pointer to Fix's value is shared from multiple threads, retaining / releasing it may lead to data race.
+Retaining / releasing a pointer to a Fix's value from multiple shreads simultaneously may cause memory leak or segmentation fault.

-To avoid data race, add the `--threaded` compiler flag, and call `Std::mark_threaded : a -> a` on the value before obtaining the pointer.
+To avoid this problem, add the `--threaded` compiler flag, and call `Std::mark_threaded : a -> a` on the value before obtaining the pointer.
 The `Std::mark_threaded` function traverses all values reachable from the given value, and changes them into multi-threaded mode so that the reference counting on them will be done atomically.

 # Operators